David Byrnes BL

 Criminal Law

 DPP v A (Circuit Criminal Court June 2023): Advices and representation provided to the defendant charged with an offence contrary to s.15 of the Criminal Justice (Public Order) Act 1993 (violent disorder).
-After the trial had commenced, I successfully argued for the discharge of the jury.
-Anew trial will be scheduled at a future point in time.
+After the trial had commenced, David successfully argued for the discharge of the jury.
+A new trial will be scheduled at a future point in time.

 DPP v Cryan (Circuit Criminal Court March 2023): Advices and representation provided whereby the defendant entered a plea of guilty to indictable offences contrary to s.15 of the Misuse of Drugs Act (possession of drugs for sale or supply) leading to a fully suspended custodial sentence which included a condition to voluntarily leave this jurisdiction.